ErikaMelt/hotel_reviews_nltk/README.md

 - Model Improvement: To enhance the performance of the model, additional techniques such as TF-IDF vectorization and Doc2Vec (document embedding) are applied to the text data.

 ### Libraries Used
-The project utilizes several Python libraries for different tasks, including:
+Libraries used in this project:

 - NLTK (Natural Language Toolkit): Used for text preprocessing, POS tagging, lemmatization, and accessing lexical resources.
 - WordCloud: Used to visualize text data, particularly for generating word clouds.
-- Scikit-learn: Used for TF-IDF vectorization, converting raw text data into numerical features.
+- Scikit-learn: <i class="fab fa-sklearn"></i>: Used for TF-IDF vectorization, converting raw text data into numerical features.
-- Keras
+- Keras: <i class="fab fa-keras"></i>

+update site

 Make sure to have the required libraries installed before running the notebook.